A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 E8 Futures is $228 cheaper to get started.
 Alpha Futures charges $79/mo (monthly subscription) plus a $149 activation fee.
 E8 Futures charges $0 one-time.

-Alpha Futures uses EOD Trailing drawdown at 4% ($2,000 buffer once locked at initial), while E8 Futures uses EOD Trailing at 4%.
+Alpha Futures uses EOD Trailing drawdown at 4% ($2,000 buffer once locked at initial), while E8 Futures uses EOD Trailing at 4% ($2,000 buffer once locked at initial).

 E8 Futures gets you funded faster, with an estimated ~11 days to first payout (1d eval + 5d winning + 5d processing).
 E8 Futures has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Alpha Futures requires your best day to be no more than 50% of total profit.

 When comparing withdrawal frequency, the gap between payouts matters.
-Alpha Futures has no minimum profitable days requirement between withdrawals.
-E8 Futures requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+Alpha Futures requires 5 profitable trading days between each withdrawal, while E8 Futures requires 5 profitable trading days.
+At 20 trading days per month, that means Alpha Futures can request roughly 4 payouts per month versus E8 Futures's 4.

 E8 Futures requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed. has no buffer requirement, meaning payouts are available from day one.